Will Medicare cover my Gynecomastia Surgery?

 Medicare for Gynecomastia FAQs

-Here is are the answers to frequently asked questions we get regarding Medicare rebate for Gynaecomastia surgery:
+Here are the answers to frequently asked questions we get regarding Medicare rebates for Gynecomastia surgery:

 Can I claim insurance for gyno surgery?

-• If you meet the criteria for a Gyno Medicare rebate, you may be eligible for insurance for Gynaecomastia surgery.
-However, it is important to check in directly with your service provider as the policies vary from fund to fund and you willo need the right level of cover
+If you meet the criteria for a Gyno Medicare rebate, you may be eligible for insurance for gynecomastia surgery.
+However, it is important to check in directly with your service provider as the policies vary from fund to fund and you will need the right level of coverage.

 Does Medicare cover gyno surgery for men?

-• Yes, Medicare covers gynaecomastia surgery for men if it is deemed medically necessary and you meet the criteria of MBS Item Number 31525.
+Yes, Medicare covers gynecomastia surgery for men if it is deemed medically necessary and you meet the criteria of MBS Item Number 31525.

 How much is men’s breast reduction?

-• The price of make breast reduction varies significantly based on the area, experience, and expertise of the surgeon.
+The price of male breast reduction varies significantly based on the area, experience, and expertise of the surgeon.
 To determine the exact quote, you can book a consultation with Dr Turner or contact our team for an estimated quote.

 How do I claim a Medicare for Gyno rebate?